Surfshark is a powerful VPN which comes crammed with features, runs on almost anything, and has some of the best download speeds around.

-We installed the latest Surfshark app on our test systems, connected to our nearest location, and checked download speeds using performance testing sites including SpeedTest (the website and command line app), TestMy.net and Netflix' Fast.com.
-We collected at least five results from each site, repeated each test again using up to three protocols, and ran the full test set in both morning and evening sessions.
+We installed the latest Surfshark app on our test systems, connected to our nearest location, and checked download speeds using performance testing sites including SpeedTest (the website and command line app), nPerf and SpeedOfMe.
+We collected at least five results from each site using WireGuard, repeated each test again with OpenVPN, and ran the full test set in both morning and evening sessions.

 Netflix and streaming

-If you're tired of VPNs who vaguely hint about their unblocking abilities, but never make any real commitment, you'll love Surfshark.
-Not only does the company say up-front that it unblocks Netflix, but it also names a bunch of other services it supports: ‘Prime Video, Disney Plus, BBC iPlayer, HBO Max, Hulu, DAZN, Hotstar, YLE Areena, AbemaTV, and many others.’
+If you're tired of VPNs which vaguely hint about their unblocking abilities, but never make any real commitment, you'll love Surfshark.
+The company not only promises to unblock Netflix, it also names a bunch of other services it supports: ‘Prime Video, Disney Plus, BBC iPlayer, HBO Max, Hulu, DAZN, Hotstar, YLE Areena, AbemaTV, and many others.’

 This wasn't just overblown marketing-oriented confidence, either.
-We were able to access US Netflix from each of our three test locations.
+We were able to access Netflix in the US, UK, Australia, Canada and Japan without the slightest hassle.

 If Surfshark doesn't work for you, the support site has setup and installation tutorials, troubleshooting guides, FAQs and other resources to point you in the right direction.

-Fortunately, if you have any issues, support is available 24/7 via live chat.
-We tried this while trying to diagnose a connection issue, and had a friendly reply in under 60 seconds.
-So even if you're only struggling to find something on the website, it might be worth opening a chat session-- the problem could be sorted out quicker than you might think.
+If this isn't enough, Surfshark's support is available 24/7 via live chat.
+We tried this while attempting to diagnose a connection issue, and had a friendly reply in under 60 seconds.
+So, if you're struggling to find something on the website, it might be worth opening a chat session – the problem could be sorted out quicker than you might think.